Economy of Indonesia: Inflation

 Inflation has long been a problem in Indonesia.
-Because of political turmoil, the country had once suffered hyperinflation, with 1,000% annual inflation between 1964 and 1967, and it had been enough to create severe poverty and hunger.
-Even though the economy recovered very quickly during the first decade of the New Order administration (1970–1981), never once was the inflation less than 10% annually.
+Because of political turmoil, the country once suffered hyperinflation, with 1,000% annual inflation between 1964 and 1967, resulting in severe poverty and hunger.
+Even though the economy recovered quickly during the first decade of the New Order administration (1970–1981), never once was the inflation less than 10% annually.
 The inflation slowed during the mid-1980s; however, the economy was also languid due to the decrease in oil price that reduced its export revenue dramatically.
 The economy was again experiencing rapid growth between 1989 and 1997 due to the improving export-oriented manufacturing sector.
-Still, the inflation rate was higher than economic growth, and this caused a widening gap among several Indonesians.
-The inflation peaked in 1998 during the 1997 crisis, with over 58%, causing poverty to raise to the levels in the 1960s.
+Still, the inflation rate was higher than economic growth, and this caused a widening gap among Indonesians.
+Inflation peaked in 1998 during the 1997 crisis at over 58%, causing poverty to rise to the levels of the 1960s.
 During the economic recovery and growth in recent years, the government has been trying to lower the inflation rate.
 However, it seems that inflation has been affected by global fluctuation and domestic market competition.
 As of 2010, the inflation rate was approximately 7%, when its economic growth was 6%.
 To date, inflation is affecting the Indonesian lower middle class, especially those who are not able to afford food after price hikes.
 At the end of 2017, Indonesia's inflation rate was 3.61%, or higher than the government-set forecast of 3.0–3.5%.
+In more recent years, the Bank of Indonesia has been successful in maintaining core inflation within its target band of 2.0-4.0%.

+Productivity

+Slow pace of productivity growth has become a limiting constraint on economic growth.
+Indonesia has the lowest rate of productivity growth among Asian peers.
+This has been particularly acute in the manufacturing sector, where the rate of value added per worker has almost halved since 2004.
+Moreover, manufacturing has declined as a share of GDP since 2004, shrinking from 24% to 18%.
+Manufacturing is critical to the growth of developing economies, and it may contribute to Indonesia's slow GDP growth compared to regional peers.

+Underinvestment

+Recent analyses highlight persistent underinvestment as a major structural constraint.
+Indonesia's capital formation, public and private, remains low relative to regional peers, and human-capital development has not kept pace with high demands of high-value added manufacturing.
+These factors contribute to modest GDP growth relative to peers.